-Additionally, the inputs that impact the estimate of value of our derivative stock appreciation rights will be impacted by the Transactions with Liberty.
-As a result, we expect to record a significant unrealized loss for our derivative stock appreciation rights during the second quarter of 2017.
-The Transactions with Liberty may have a significant impact on the inputs to the model we use to estimate the value of our derivative stock appreciation rights and could adversely affect our financial position or results of operations.
+Additionally, the inputs that impact the estimate of value of our derivative stock appreciation rights have been impacted and may continue to be impacted by the Transactions with Liberty which could adversely affect our financial position or results of operations.

-The announcement and pendency of the Transactions could divert the attention of management and cause disruptions in the businesses of GCI and Liberty, which could have an adverse effect on the business and financial results of both GCI and Liberty.
+The announcement and pendency of the Transactions could divert the attention of management and cause disruptions in our business, which could have an adverse effect on our business and financial results.

 Liberty and GCI are unaffiliated companies that are currently operated independently of each other.
-Management of both GCI and Liberty may be required to divert a disproportionate amount of attention away from their respective day-to-day activities and operations, and devote time and effort to consummating the Transactions.
+Our management may be required to divert a disproportionate amount of attention away from their respective day-to-day activities and operations, and devote time and effort to consummating the Transactions.
 The risks, and adverse effects, of such disruptions and diversions could be exacerbated by a delay in the completion of the Transactions.
-These factors could adversely affect the financial position or results of operations of Liberty and GCI, regardless of whether the Transactions are completed.
+These factors could adversely affect our financial position or results of operations, regardless of whether the Transactions are completed.